Provisional Charter of Radencommunisten

 Radencommunisten is distinguished from other publications by its unwavering support of workers' self-emancipation.

-In the past, various parties have claimed to represent the interests of the workers.
-In the workplace, the trade unions have claimed to champion the cause of the workers.
-Outside of the workplace, the workers' parties have made the same claim.
-However, these parties have done just the opposite!
+No!
+Instead of fighting in the interests of the working class, the unions and parties have done just the opposite!
 In the workplace, the trade unions have channeled workers discontent into contractual agreements with capitalists.
 Outside of the workplace, workers parties have channeled workers discontent into agreements with the state.
-The fraudulence of these organizations is demonstrated by their parasitic character: they can only exist as long as the working class remains in bondage.
-Any gain they make is a bargain between a master and slave: fine, you may receive an extra paltry sum, as long as you keep working!
+The fraudulence of these organizations is demonstrated by their parasitic character: they can only exist so long as the working class remains subordinate to the capitalist class.
+Any gains they make they make in an informal contract of slavery.

 OUR PURPOSE